chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 Voice works are usually done months in advance, around 1-2 patches prior to release.
 The last time [such a strike](https://en.wikipedia.org/wiki/2016%E2%80%932017_video_game_voice_actor_strike#2024-2025_strike) occurred, it took over 11 months before SAG-AFTRA could reach an agreement, so there's a chance of a worst-case scenario where the resurrection takes place in 5.7, but she's either unvoiced or been recast if the VA chose not to work during the strike.

 This would be a huge blow to Signora fans who have been waiting for this, as it would ruin an otherwise massive plot.
 We can only hope that either the official strike ends and an agreement is reached before they have to record her lines so we can experience Signora's resurrection in its full glory, or she's willing to voice Signora despite the strike, as the work refusal against Hoyo was never official to begin with.

+**Update:** At the time of this update, the SAG-AFTRA strike has been [officially suspended](https://x.com/geoffkeighley/status/1932867670938144920), and according to the [announcement](https://www.sagaftra.org/sag-aftra-video-game-strike-suspended-noon-pt-today), "All SAG-AFTRA members are instructed to return to work on productions under the IMA, including work promoting or publicizing projects produced under the IMA..."

+This means nothing for Genshin because it's never been a struck project to begin with, but it does make their work refusal hard to justify as this instruction came straight out of SAG's mouth, so hopefully by the time Signora returns in 5.8, she's able to be fully voiced.

 ## My theory on why Natlan's AQ feels so unfinished
 This is something that I've been wondering for a while, because I feel like anything past Act 4 felt rushed and awkward, such as how Act 5 is literally called "Incandescent Ode of Resurrection", with the developers teasing about how "a deceased character will come back to life", and yet no major character was resurrected, and instead we ended up with Capitano dying, or how Xilonen said that forging an ancient name for the MC would cost her life, but it was never elaborated on after Act 4, and we never saw her falling ill or dying at any point in the AQ.